mrsahin101/CODEJUNK/STM32/003_I2C_EEPROM_READ_STREAM_TO_UART/README.md

 # This is i2c EEPROM read example.
 After reading 32 consecutive by Bytes then we printing it out on UART interface.
+Don't forget about pulling up the SCL and SDA lines.
+I forgot to pull them up and spend a lot of time trying to understand why it's not working.